 In partnership with local businesses and community organisations we want to find out the barriers to change and make efforts towards creating a better environment.

 We would be grateful if you could spare a few minutes to complete one of the following surveys, we want to understand how single use plastics are used in our community and what can be done to mitigate the damage they inflict.
-If you have any questions about these questionnaires or anything to do with our work please email email@example.com.
+Please return any completed questionnaires to firstname.lastname@example.org, similarly if you have any questions or comments feel free to get in touch at the same address.

 How Can Individuals help?